Funding the Nation's Surface Transportation System

 Congress and the administration need to agree on a long-term plan for funding surface transportation.
-Continuing to fund the Highway Trust Fund through general revenues may not be sustainable given competing demands and the federal governments fiscal challenges.
-A sustainable solution is based on balancing revenues to and spending from the Highway Trust Fund.
-New revenues from users can come only from taxes and fees, and ultimately major changes in transportation spending, revenues, or both will be needed to bring the two into balance.
-For passenger rail, legislation authorizing federal investments in Amtrak and high speed rail will be up for reauthorization in 2013.
-With California alone seeking as much as $38 billion for high speed rail, and additional Amtrak investment needs looming, Congress will need to decide how and to what extent to continue to invest in these systems in light of competing demands and the federal governments fiscal challenges.
+Continuing to augment the Highway Trust Fund with general revenues may not be sustainable, given competing demands and the federal government’s fiscal challenges.
+A sustainable solution would balance revenues to and spending from the Highway Trust Fund.
+New revenues from users can come only from taxes and fees; ultimately, major changes in transportation spending, in revenues, or in both, will be needed to bring the two into balance.